Citizenship by investment

 ProceduresPlease sign in to view

-First, we will do a due diligence check on you to ensure that you are eligible.
+First, we will undertake a due diligence check on you to ensure that you are eligible.

-Once you have 100 employees, we will prepare all the documentation required to apply for the citizenship and handle all paperwork with the Ministry of Labor and Social Security.
-We will send you the application forms, and provide assistance to complete the questionnaires.
+Once you have made the capital investment, we will prepare all the documentation required to apply for citizenship and handle all paperwork with the Ministry of Economy.

-Once we have the confirmation from the Ministry of Labor and Social Security, we will submit your citizenship application to the Ministry of Interior.
+Once we have confirmation from the Ministry of Economy, we will submit your citizenship application to the Ministry of Interior.

-The application should be processed in a maximum period of 3 month.
+The application should be processed in a maximum period of 3 months.
 After your application is approved, you will receive your certificate of naturalization.
-Then, you may apply for the Turkish passport.
+Then, you may apply for a Turkish passport.